Sheryl WuDunn

 Sheryl WuDunn (born November 16, 1959) is an American business executive, writer, lecturer, and Pulitzer Prize winner.

 A senior banker focusing on growth companies in technology, new media and the emerging markets, WuDunn also works with double bottom line firms, alternative energy issues, and women entrepreneurs.
-She has also been a private wealth adviser with Goldman Sachs and was previously a journalist and business executive for The New York Times.
-She is now senior managing director at Mid-Market Securities, a boutique investment banking firm in New York serving small and medium companies.
+She has also been a private wealth adviser with Goldman Sachs and was previously a journalist and business executive for The New York Times, where she served as a foreign correspondent in the Beijing and Tokyo bureaus.